-LinkedIn has a global reach, with more than 500 million members.
-It straddles nearly all industries and sectors.
-Because it emphasises trust and collects a lot of professional and personal details, it is widely used as a recruitment tool.
+LinkedIn has a global reach, with more than 575 million members and over 260 million active monthly users.
+It straddles all industries and sectors.
+Because it emphasises trust and collects a lot of professional and personal details, it is widely used as a recruitment tool and even a way to find new sales leads via the Sales Navigator platform.

 Why should your business use LinkedIn?